John Scott (died 1485): Career

 He also served as Chamberlain to Edward, Prince of Wales, and was a Member of Parliament for Kent in 1467.

 In September 1467 he assisted in negotiations for the marriage of Edward IV's sister, Margaret of York, to Charles the Bold, and accompanied Margaret to her wedding in Burgundy in the following year.
 In November 1467 he negotiated a commercial treaty with Burgundy at Brussels, and from May 1469 to February 1470 was involved in commercial negotiations with the Hanseatic League in Flanders.

-In April 1470 he was appointed lieutenant of the Cinque Ports, and by March 1472 was Marshal of Calais.
+By 1471 he was appointed Locum tenens Regis of the Cinque Ports.
+How long he served or continued to serve in this position is unknown, but we know that William Fitzalan held the position by 1483.
+By March of that year was Marshal of Calais.
 In 1473 and 1474 he travelled to Burgundy, Utrecht and Bruges on diplomatic missions.

 It seems likely that he went into exile during the readeption, but returned to England to fight at the Battle of Barnet in April 1471, and assist in the suppression of Fauconberg's rebellion in May of that year.

 In February 1473 he and others were appointed tutors to Edward IV's son, the Prince of Wales.
 After Edward IV's death, he was loyal to Richard III, 'at least until the end of 1484'.

 Scott died 17 October 1485, and was buried, by his instructions, in the north wall of the chancel of St. Mary's church, Brabourne.
 He left a will dated 18 October 1485, proved 18 January 1486.
 His widow had died by 4 July 1487, and was also buried at St Mary's, Brabourne.
 She left a will dated 25 March 1487.

 An uncle, also one 'Sir John Scot of Scott's Hall', born at Brabourne, had been Lieutenant of Dover Castle from 1399 to his death in 1413.
 He had also served as Member of Parliament for Hythe in Kent from 1384.